tonyandrewmeyer/ops-scenario/README.md

 ```

 The only mandatory argument to `Relation` (and other relation types, see below) is `endpoint`.
 The `interface` will be
-derived from the charm's `metadata.yaml`.
+derived from the charm's metadata.
 When fully defaulted, a relation is 'empty'.
 There are no remote units, the
 remote application is called `'remote'` and only has a single unit `remote/0`, and nobody has written any data to the
 databags yet.